pchen-csu/htl-assessment/README.md

   - The FEED calculator allows user input for algal feed properties, including cultivation productivity (or mass flow rate), molecular composition, and ultimate analysis.
 It is highly recommended that new inputs are validated against real feedstock data.
   - The HTL-HFLO calculator returns total enthalpy flow rates around the HTL heat exchanger for energy balance.
   - The HTL-RECY calculator returns the mass balance of recycled nutrients in the aqueous phase.
 Ultimate analysis inputs from the FEED calculator are called.
+- Model Analysis Tools --> Sensitivity --> MASSFLOW
+  - Custom variables defined from the calculator blocks can be stored and are reported in Aspen Plus outputs through the MASSFLOW sensitivity block.
+Desired variables must be added to the Tabulate tab to be saved in the output.

 A100 hierarchy: